ABennettLab/protocol-website/content/docs/electrophoresis/_index.md

 # Introduction

-Before beginning the protocol, please read a [brief introduction to gel electrophoresis](https://en.wikipedia.org/wiki/Gel_electrophoresis) and watch the video below
+Before running your first gel, please take a moment to read this [brief introduction to gel electrophoresis](https://en.wikipedia.org/wiki/Gel_electrophoresis) and watch the video below:

 {{< youtube 4OJAzQsZnbo >}}